What Should Businesses Know About Russia’s New VPN Law?

 It will be clear whether or not these measures are sufficient only after the amendments enter into legal force and Roskomnadzor begins their enforcement.
-That is why it is advisable to keep an eye on Roskomandzor’s next steps regarding the Prohibition.
+That is why we should keep an eye on Roskomandzor’s next steps regarding the Prohibition.

 Federal Law No. 276-ФЗ On Amendments to the Federal Law On Information, Information Technology and Protection of Information dated 29 July 2017